How to keep mosquitoes away without using bug spray

-SPRINGFIELD, Mass (WWLP) — It’s still mosquito season in Western Massachusetts, and bug spray is your first line of defense if you’re going outdoors.
+SPRINGFIELD, Mass.
+(WWLP) – It’s still mosquito season in Massachusetts, and bug spray is your first line of defense if you’re going outdoors.

 For many, bug repellent can be sticky and uncomfortable, but with potentially dangerous mosquito-borne illnesses like EEE and West Nile Virus, you need to be cautious.